capacitor-community/safe-area/README.md

 }
 ```

-Additionally this plugin provides helper methods to style the system bars and its content.
+Additionally, this plugin provides helper methods to style the system bars and its content.
 You can find the API docs [here](#system-bars-api).

-## Quirks
+## Setup

-Currently there are a few known quirks:
+This plugin might conflict with some of your existing setup.
+Please go through the following steps, to ensure proper functioning of this plugin.

+> If you're installing this plugin into a fresh Capacitor setup, you can probably skip most - if not all - of these steps.

 ### `@capacitor/keyboard`

 The keyboard plugin by Capacitor has a configuration prop called `resizeOnFullScreen`.
-You should prevent to utilize that in your code by either omitting it or setting it to `false`.
+You should either omit it or set it to `false`.
 Otherwise it would interfere with the logic in this plugin.
-The bug that the Capacitor team is trying to workaround with that prop is already accounted for in this plugin.
+The bug that the Capacitor team is trying to fix with that prop is already accounted for in this plugin.
 So you should be good to go a don't worry about it at all.

 ### `@capacitor/status-bar`